Honda FCX: 2002 FCX

 This FCX uses front-wheel drive and is still a three-door four-seat hatchback vehicle like its predecessor.
 It has a maximum output of 80 kilowatts (107 horsepower) and 282 Nm (201 foot-pounds) of torque and has an operating range of 190 miles.

 The 2005 FCX was the second-generation fuel-cell vehicle (FCV) from Honda.
 It was Honda's first fuel-cell vehicle powered by a fuel-cell stack designed and manufactured by Honda, and was certified by both the EPA and CARB for commercial use.

 It had an EPA city/highway rating of 62/51 mpkg (57 mpkg combined).
-It achieved a nearly 20-percent improvement in EPA fuel economy rating (51/46 mpkg (48 mpkg combined), a 33-percent gain in peak power (107 hp vs. 80 hp) and also a nearly 20-percent gain in operating range compared to the 2004 FCX (a range of 160 miles).
+It achieved a nearly 20-percent improvement in EPA fuel economy rating (51/46 mpkg (48 mpkg combined), a 33-percent gain in peak power (107 hp vs. 80 hp) and also a nearly 20-percent gain in operating range compared to the 2004 FCX (a range of 160 mi).
 FCX was, according to Honda, the only fuel cell vehicle fully certified to meet the applicable federal government crash safety standards at the time.
-Later with software upgrades for 2006 FCX, this was enhanced to 210 miles.(EPA certified) The vehicle weighs in at 1680 kg (3700 pounds) and has a maximum speed of 150 km/h (93 mph) and a 0–100 km/h (0-60 mph) acceleration time of 11 seconds.
+Later, with software upgrades for 2006 FCX, this was enhanced to an EPA certified 210 mi.
+The vehicle weighs in at 1680 kg and has a maximum speed of 150 km/h (93 mph) and a 0–100 km/h acceleration time of 11 seconds.
 Main hydrogen components of the vehicle include fuel cell, two hydrogen tanks behind the rear and ultracapacitors.

 This model used a fuel cell first developed in-house by Honda called the Honda FC Stack.
-The fuel cell was introduced in October 2003 and can operate at a low temperature of −20 °C. The type of fuel cell used is a Proton Exchange Membrane Fuel Cell.
+The fuel cell was introduced in October 2003 and can operate at a low temperature of −20 C. The type of fuel cell used is a Proton Exchange Membrane Fuel Cell.
 The fuel cell stack has a power of 86 kilowatts.

 The hydrogen is stored into two separate containers behind the rear seat.
-They can accommodate a maximum of 4 kilograms (8.8 pounds) of hydrogen.
+They can accommodate a maximum of 4 kg of hydrogen.

 The FCX is a fully featured automobile and has features like traction control, cruise control, automatic climate control, CD player, power windows, power locks and power heated mirrors.
 The FCX seats four adults comfortably.
 The only thing new for 2006 model year is the Satellite Navigation System.

 Honda originally only leased the FCX to certain corporate and government entities.
 On 29 June 2005 Honda leased an FCX to its first non-commercial customer; the Spallino family of Southern California.

 According to a New York Times article in 2005, Andy Boyd, a spokesman of Honda, was quoted that the FCX's estimated expense ($1 million to $2 million) is based on "the cost of body and powertrain, and also the experimental nature of some key components, like the fuel cell itself."